Authorized Distributor

 Types of Clay for Pottery - The Main Clay Types

-There are several slightly different types of clay used for different types of pottery, but clay can be classified into 5 main types that are used commonly among potters.
+There are several slightly different types of clay used for different types of pottery, but clay can be classified into 6 main types that are used commonly among potters.
 Here, we take a look at the main clay types specifically used for pottery.
-The 5 main types of clay are earthenware clay, stoneware clay, ball clay, fire clay and porcelain clay.
+The 6 main types of clay are earthenware clay, stoneware clay, ball clay, fire clay, porcelain clay, and air dry clay.

 brown pottery on wheel